A word of welcome…

 - The CFA Institute Research Challenge provides an opportunity for a group of five students to assume the role of research analyst by conducting a valuation and financial performance analysis of a company in the region.
 Students are mentored by a faculty CFA and a CFA from the Idaho Society.
 The research is presented in a regional competition before a panel of CFA judges, from which the winner progresses to the U.S. finals.
 In 2012 our team advanced to the finals which were held in New York City.

 Our department offers courses in high-tech marketing, internet marketing strategy, and customer relationship management.
 These courses provide cutting-edge training in areas critical to many businesses–whether they view themselves as “high tech” or not.
-We also offer special topics courses periodocally, such as the current Sports Marketing offering.
+We also offer special topics courses periodically, such as the current Sports Marketing offering.
 In this class offered fall 2012, students partnered with various Boise State Club Sport programs to conceptualize and implement marketing strategies aimed at increasing awareness and participation for these lesser-known campus sports.

 Students have the opportunity to apply their knowledge in two consecutively sequenced Advertising Agency Management classes.
 Each year the American Advertising Federation sponsors a competition for member schools across the nation.
 Marketing students team with graphic design students to prepare a complete promotion and advertising campaign for a nationally known product the Federation has chosen.
 During the spring semester, students present their findings before advertising agency executives at a regional competition, from which one school advances to the national finals.
 Our teams have placed in the top three at regionals several times, including a first place finish.

 The Department of Marketing and Finance has a well-developed marketing internship program that provides students the opportunity to earn college credit while performing marketing-related activities for local non-profit and for-profit businesses.
-Students who participate in internships not only gain valuable work experience, but also they can make professional contacts that may lead to employment after graduation.
+Students who participate in internships not only gain valuable work experience, but also make professional contacts that may lead to employment after graduation.